-- Best Blackout Curtains:
+- Best overall:

-- Best Cheap Blackout Curtains:
+- Best budget:

-- Best Thermal Blackout Curtains:
+- Best thermal:

-- Best Blackout Curtains for Kids:
+- Best for kids:

 If you’re most concerned about the level of light blocking in any of the curtains on this list, Eclipse Bradley has you covered.
 These curtains block nearly 100% of light, so this is the perfect model if you need curtains for a home theater or if you work the night shift.
 Plus, Eclipse Bradley’s design is twofold; the first is for light blocking and the second is for room insulation.
-That means you’ll be saving money on your electric bill.
+That means you’ll be saving money on your power bill.
 These curtains are just $26; expensive if you compare these curtains to other choices on this list, but inexpensive if you add up the amount of sleep saved and money not spent on your air condition and heating.

 At just $16, these blackout curtains block between 85% to 99% of light.
 If you’re looking for true blackout curtains, especially if you’re light-sensitive, you should probably only aim for 98% light blocking and above, but this is a pretty great deal either way.
 These curtains come in plenty of colors, but if you only want the darkest blocking, go with classic black.
 Nicetown has plenty of options for blackout curtains in varying sizes ad colors, so if this choice doesn’t work for you or your windows, we recommend checking out this brand’s other options.